kroko23/infping/README.md

 # infping

-Parse fping output, store result in influxdb 2.0
+"infping" is a tool that parses the output of fping and stores the results in InfluxDB 2.0.

-See blog post for more info https://hveem.no/visualizing-latency-variance-with-grafana
+For more information, please refer to the blog post at https://hveem.no/visualizing-latency-variance-with-grafana

+To build the source code (which has been tested on AlmaLinux 8.4), you will need to download and install Go version 1.18 or higher.

-Building from source (tested on Almalinux 8.4):
+Building from source:

 Download and install at least v1.18 of go:
 ```